-Planning for mixed-finance activities at Charlestown, West Newton, Amory, Lenox, Clippership at Heritage, Whittier, Mary Ellen McCormack, Hailey Apartments, and Eva White.
+Planning for mixed-finance activities at Charlestown, Lenox, Mary Ellen McCormack, Hailey Apartments, Eva White, St. Botolph Apartment, Doris Bunte, Ausonia, J.J.
+Carroll Apartments and Patricia White.
 See Demolition/Disposition Section for descriptions.

 16. Demolition and or Disposition

 X\: Yes \\\No: Does the PHA plan to conduct any demolition or disposition activities (pursuant to section 18 of the U.S. Housing Act of 1937 (42 U.S.C.
 1437p)) in the plan Fiscal Year?
 (If "No", skip to next component; if "yes", complete one activity description for each development.)